dasvik/project-connect/README.md

 It uses part of the phone to carry encrypted messages for the recipient.
 These messages are completely harmless as
-** they cannot be opened by anyone other the intended recipient.
+* they cannot be opened by anyone other the intended recipient.
-** These messages can be overwritten at anytime
+* these messages can be overwritten at anytime

 Why is it not opensource yet?
 ====